SemanticMediaWiki/SemanticCite/docs/05-referencelist.md

  |toc=yes
 }}
 ```
-### Unbound list
+### Unbound reference list

-To generate a unbound reference list (for notes or additional literature references)
+To generate an unbound reference list (for notes or additional literature references)
 using the `|references=` parameter is required because such list uses the information
 provided by this parameter and is not bound to any of the `Citation reference` annotations
 made on the source page.